 To illustrate the utility of joint modelling in conservation, we apply the model to survey data of coral reef communities in the Kia region of Solomon Islands.
-Around Kia sediment run-off from logging operations has degraded lagoonal reefs (Hamilton et al. 2017).
+Sediment run-off from logging operations around Kia has degraded lagoonal reefs (Hamilton et al. 2017).
 We applied the joint model to surveys of lagoonal reef communities that were conducted across a gradient of distances from logging operations.
 We aimed to address three objectives in the case-study.
 First, we sought to quantify how different components of the benthic community respond to sediment run-off from logging and identify interactions among benthic habitats.
 We also asked whether these community responses were consistent with studies of coral reef communities from other regions.
 Second, we aimed to estimate the areal footprint of logging impacts on benthic communities.
 Finally, new illegal logging has occurred in the region since the original surveys and here we aim to estimate how much more reef has been affected by these illegal operations.
 More generally, our objective is to use the case-study to illustrate how joint modelling can be applied to estimate the impact of new developments, or the benefits of conservation actions.

 Methods